open-publishing/openpublishing_wordpress_plugin/readme.md

 # OpenPublishing #

-Enrich wordpress content with data from the OpenPublishing services
+Enrich WordPress content with data from the OpenPublishing services

+## Installation ##

+1. Install using the WordPress built-in Plugin installer, or clone repository and drop the contents in the `wp-content/plugins/openpublishing` directory of your WordPress installation.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Go to Open Publishing settings on left menu bar
+4. Proceed with further instructions: set brand id, token and API host.

 ## How It Works ##